BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

 Note, citizens of EU, EEA, USA, Canada, Japan, Australia and New Zealand don't need entry visa for both Bulgaria and Serbia!
 Ctizens of countries not mentioned above should check in advance, whether they will need entry visa for both countries!

 The Expedition: "Fresco-Hunting" Photo Research Expedition to Medieval Balkan Churches provides a unique opportunity to students and volunteers to take part in an expedition for documentation of abandoned medieval churches/chapels and their frescoes in Western Bulgaria and to visit many other Christian Orthodox churches and monasteries, museums and archaeological sites in Sofia, Western Bulgaria and Eastern Serbia.
 The number of monuments in the project focus has been permanently decreasing due to the lack of effort to preserve and protect them from weather damage and vandalization.
-During the last six years the "Fresco-Hunting" Photo Expedition upgraded the existing database of drawn and photographic records of eleven churches and chapels in Western Bulgaria.
-The objective is: the publication of a "Corpus of Medieval Frescoes from Western Bulgaria" and development of further projects to support the sites in danger through conservation,restoration, development/improvement of the site's management and fund-raising.
+During the last seven years Bulgarian, Macedonian, US, Canadian and Japanese specialists and students from all over the world participating in the "Fresco-Hunting" Photo Expedition upgraded the existing database of drawn and photographic records of eleven churches and chapels in Western Bulgaria.
+Our aims are the publication of a "Corpus of Medieval Frescoes from Western Bulgaria" and development of further projects to support the sites in danger through conservation, restoration, development/improvement of the site's management and fund-raising.
+Our work raised the public awareness and some ecclesiastic edifices were partly conservated.
+Articles about two of them (Zimevitsa and Golesh) are now in print.
+Unfortunatly many more remain in desperate condition awating either better times or slow deterioration.

 Archaeological and Historical Context: The decline of Bulgarian and Byzantine Empires in the fourteenth century, rise and fall of Serbian Kingdom (an Empire between 1346-1371), Ottoman conquest of South-eastern Europe and the apogee of Ottoman power between the second half of the fourteenth and the end of seventeenth century highlight the Balkan Late Medieval Period.
 Churches and chapels that will be visited and studied were built during these turbulent times in one of the few Balkan areas where the traditions of all the major Balkan Late Medieval Art Schools and Guilds (those of Constantinople, Tarnovo, Ohrid, Thessaloniki, the Athos Holy Mountain, Epirus, Creta and the Danubain principalities) met.
-What we see today from the once flourishing medieval Orthodox art in the area are just small chapels and churches that survived the "disastrous" Ottoman invasion in the fourteenth and fifteenth centuries.
+What we see today from the once flourishing medieval Orthodox art in the area are just small chapels and churches that survived the Ottoman invasion in the fourteenth and fifteenth centuries and the following social and political cataclysms.
 Many of these monuments are characterized by humble architecture and often hide exquisite frescoes behind their unattractive exterior.
 Most of them have been abandoned long ago.
-There is visible damage due to both hostile acts of Muslims (in the period of Ottoman domination: fifteenth to nineteenth century.) and/or weather conditions ruining them after they were abandoned.
+There is visible damage due to both vandalization (once in the period of the Ottoman Empire caused by either hostile Muslims or superstitious Christians, nowadays caused by looters and vandals) and/or weather conditions ruining them after they were abandoned.

 All participants will receive:

-Credit hours: New Bulgarian University grants 6 credits to students for participation in the Standard Field School Project and 9 credits for participation in the Extended Field School Project.
-Transcripts are available upon request for an additional tuition fee!
-For details please read the BHFS Regulations for obtaining ToR!
+CREDIT HOURS: New Bulgarian University grants 6 credits to students for participation in the Standard Field School Project and 9 credits for participation in the Extended Field School Project.
+Transcripts of Records (ToR) are available upon request for an additional tuition fee.
+For details please contact Admissions Office!

-Collaborative Universities & Institutions: the Balkan Heritage Foundation; New Bulgarian University, Bulgaria and Conservation Of Sculptures, Monuments And Objects (CSMO), Canada.
+Collaborative Universities & Institutions: the Balkan Heritage Foundation; New Bulgarian University, Bulgaria and Sofia Photography School, Bulgaria

 Lectures (L), Workshops (W), Guided Tours (GT) and Field Instructions & Trainings (FIT):